milan-m-antony/lumeo/README.md

     supabase link --project-ref [project-id]
     ```

-4.  **Push the Database Migrations:** This command will read the migration file in this repository and apply it to your live Supabase database.
+4.  **Push the Database Migrations:** This command will read the migration files in this repository and apply them to your live Supabase database.
     ```bash
     supabase db push
     ```

+**D. Deploy the Edge Function:**

+This project uses a Supabase Edge Function for the password reset flow.

+1. Set the required secrets for the function.
+The `service_role` key is needed to perform admin-level actions.
+    ```bash
+    supabase secrets set SUPABASE_URL=...
+SUPABASE_SERVICE_ROLE_KEY=...
+    ```
+   (Replace `...` with the actual values from your `.env.local` file).

+2. Deploy the function.
+    ```bash
+    supabase functions deploy password-reset
+    ```

-Your database is now set up!
+Your database and serverless functions are now set up!

 ### 3. Telegram Setup